Sydney to Hobart Yacht Race: Two-handed division

 2020 saw the introduction of a two-handed division (only two crew members permitted) with its own trophy, the Two-Handed IRC Trophy.

 Due to the race being cancelled in 2020, the first two-handed entrants competed in the 2021 race, which attracted 18 entrants.
 Two-handed yachts were not included in the Tattersall Cup because organisers could not establish an equitable handicap due to two-handed yachts’ use of autopilots.

 In 2021 rough conditions meant that just seven two handers made it through the first night, with the others retiring at port.
 The first two-handed category was won by Disko Trooper-Contender Sailcloth, a J/99.

-In 2022, two-handed yachts were allowed to contend for the Tattersalls Cup.
+In 2022, two-handed yachts were allowed to contend for the Tattersall Cup.
 There were 22 entries making it the fastest growing section of the race.
 The 2022 2-handed IRC was won by 'Mistral', a Lombard 34.
-'Mistral' finished 29th in the Tattersalls Cup.
+'Mistral' finished 29th in the Tattersall Cup.
 By 2023, two-handed entries comprised 17.5% of the total fleet.

+Min River won the 2025 race on corrected time.
+It was the first two-handed yacht to win the entire race, as well as the first winning yacht to have a woman skipper, Chinese-Australian owner Jiang Lin (it also had a male skipper, Frenchman Alexis Loison.)